Firmware

 Setting up a project

-Alternatively, an existing project can be gloned from Github.
+Alternatively, an existing project can be cloned from Github.
 For example, to

 clone the core-vc